-Three letters arranged in different order have completely different meanings.
+Three letters arranged in different order have entirely different meanings.
 IRA or RIA?
-The two abbreviations are very similar; in fact, they are the same letters just in different order.
+The two abbreviations are very similar; they are the same letters in a separate order.
 They often are confused when considering an actual definition.

 An IRA is short for Individual Retirement Account.
 An IRA is designed for individuals to help them build a personal retirement fund.
-The IRS allows under most situations a tax-deductible deduction and a tax-deferred growth.
-When funds are removed, the tax liability comes into play.
+The IRS allows, under most situations, a tax-deductible deduction, and a tax-deferred growth.
+When funds are removed, tax liability comes into play.

 There are several types of IRA:

-- A Roth IRA has a different set of rules for contributions and withdrawals.
+- A Roth IRA has different rules for contributions and withdrawals.
 Contributions are made with after-tax funds, all transactions within the IRA have no tax liability, and in most situations, withdrawals are usually tax-free

 - A SEP IRA has a provision that allows an employer to make retirement plan contributions into a Traditional IRA established in the employee’s name.
-Usually, the use of a SEP IRA is instead of a company pension plan.
+Usually, a SEP IRA is used instead of a company pension plan.

-- Coverdell Education IRA allows for contributions encourages saving for college expenses.
-The funds grow tax-deferred, and withdrawals have no tax liability when used for college associated expenses.
+- Coverdell Education IRA allows for contributions and encourages saving for college expenses.
+The funds grow tax-deferred, and withdrawals have no tax liability when used for college-associated expenses.

 If an IRA is for saving money, what is an RIA?

 Income, safe, secure, and stable lifetime income, tax-free income.

 An RIA is a “Roth Income Account.”
 By using a “special” annuity feature available for income, a Roth Income Account can provide tax-free income for as long as the annuitant lives and both spouses can be included.